'Semla Man': The Pastry-Eating Superhero Sweden Needs On Fat Tuesday

 1¼ cup whole milk

-2 packages instant dry
+2 packages instant dry yeast

 1 tsp crushed cardamom or the grated peel of 1 orange